Nacogdoches High School

 Nacogdoches High School is located in north east Nacogdoches, Texas.

 Nacogdoches High School is the high school of the Nacogdoches Independent School District.

-It serves all of the city of Nacogdoches and most of Nacogdoches County.
+The school district (of which this is the sole comprehensive high school) includes almost all of the city of Nacogdoches, the communities of Appleby and Redfield, and several unincorporated areas of Nacogdoches County.

 History

 Providing for the formal education of its youth has been important to the citizens of Nacogdoches since the first European settlers arrived in the area.
 Beginning during the Spanish Colonial period, the recorded history of the town is filled with references about the need for and the establishment of schools.
 It was not until June 10, 1903, however, that the Nacogdoches Independent School District and Nacogdoches High School had their beginnings.
 On that date, an election was held to incorporate the school district.
 The election followed a long period of discussion in the community and many editorials in the local newspaper.
 Prior to this election, the only education available to the children of Nacogdoches was provided by tutors, private schools, and Nacogdoches University, which was chartered by the Congress of the Republic of Texas on February 3, 1845, during the closing days of the Republic.
 The establishment of the University gave Nacogdoches the distinction of being "the cradle of public education in Texas".

 In 1904, the buildings of Nacogdoches University and Washington Square on which they stood were deeded to the newly incorporated Nacogdoches Independent School District by the university trustees.
 It was these buildings, only one of which (the "Old University Building") remains, which formed the nucleus of the Nacogdoches Public Schools and Nacogdoches High School.
 Classes for Nacogdoches High School were held in the university buildings and a new building, which was constructed in 1904 directly in front of the main brick building of the university to house the high school classes.